rafaelpcustodio/gps-truck-frontend/README.md

 # gps-frontend
-The aim of this project is to build an Front-End application responsible to interact with locations-service.
+The aim of this project is to build a Front-End application responsible to interact with locations-api.
 This UI will show google maps and based on a license plate, it will retrieve all locations from that license plate in the last two hours.

 Requirements